Everything You Need to Know to Participate in the ADA

 To ensure fairness and objectivity in awarding prizes, the following eligibility rules apply:

-• The eligibility distribution period for nominated films is January 1st to December 31st of the previous year.
-(With the exception of 2025 ADAs where the distribution period will run from March 1st to December 31st 2024).
+• The eligibility distribution period for nominated films for this year ADA runs from January 1st to December 31st of the previous year.

 • Nominations may only be submitted by the Associations.

-• Each Association has to provide up to 3 nominations between March 1st and March 31st.
+• Each Association has to provide up to 3 nominations before March 1st.
 Less than 3 nominations is also valid.

-• The nominated projects must have an international release or broadcast (one with only national release is NOT eligible).
+• The nominated projects must have an international release or broadcast (broadcast in multiple countries and languages or screening at multiple international film festivals).

 • Each Association has to provide the ADAs with all the required information about their nominations.